DiogoDeAndrade/self_portrait/README.md

 - Beating heart by [Darsycho], licensed through the [CC0] license.
 - Blood Lust font by [Font Monger], free for personal use.
 - Nexa font by [Font Fabric], free for personal use.
+- ZX SPectrum font by [myname5749], free for personal use.
 - Racing pack by [Kenney], licensed through the [CC0] license.
 - Everything else done by [Diogo de Andrade], licensed through the [CC0] license.